EmiOrellana/economic_pipeline/README.md

 production and `prod` cannot reach the local database.
 Crossing environments by accident fails immediately instead of writing to the wrong place.

-Development happens against the local container on purpose: it costs no API quota, keeps the data a recruiter sees untouched, and works offline.
+Development happens against the local container on purpose: it costs no API quota, leaves the deployed data untouched, and works offline.

 ## Architecture